jguadagno/jguadagno.github.io/_presentations/devcontainers-what-are-they-and-why-do-you-need-them.md

 ---
-title: DevContainers.
+title: Dev Containers.
 What are they and why do you need them?
 isKeynote: false
 isRetired: false
 sourceUrl: